-Who needs British Airways when you’ve got your own private cross-continental cruiser?
+Who needs British Airways when you’ve got a BMW 7 Series, your own private cross-continental cruiser?

 The plan was to fly to the Frankfurt motor show with British Airways, but strike action by its pilots scuppered that idea.
 The solution was to abandon the cramped economy seats of an old Airbus and instead travel in what appears to be a business class lounge on wheels.

 Let’s start with the most obvious change to the latest BMW 7 Series – the grille.
 Yes, it’s enormous, and yes, there’s a lot of chrome.
 While it certainly has a presence, it’s not exactly elegant, but the Chinese market likes it and they buy a lot of these cars.
 Where China leads, Europe will follow, and it won’t be that long before these oversized appendages appear normal.

 Beyond that, the 7 is a classically proportioned saloon, oozing sophistication and reigning in BMW’s usual aggressive style.
 In long-wheelbase form, as this model is, there’s an extra 14cm in between the wheels that elongate the car and requires an extended rear door that leads to the most important seats in the car.

 The rear seats in this particular car are fitted with the optional £6,000 comfort package.
 Granted, they’re already pretty comfortable, but this adds plusher seats with cushion-like headrests, heating and massage functions for both seats, TVs for each side, and an entertainment unit with wireless headphones.
 Using a tablet that can be popped out of the armrest (which is also heated so you don’t get cold elbows) a passenger can control the navigation, audio, window blinds and even lighting in the car, although for safety’s sake the driver can block some of that.